Carlgo11/report/README.md

 That can help you to understand what people often need help with.

 1. Go to http://pastebin.com/api#1 and get your devkey.
-* When you have your devkey go to http://pastebin.com/api/api_user_key.html and enter in your credentials.
+* When you have your devkey, go to http://pastebin.com/api/api_user_key.html, and enter in your credentials.
 You will then get your api-user-key.
-* Go to the pastebin class and enter your api-user-key in the `token` string.
+* Go to the pastebin class, and enter your api-user-key in the `token` string.

 ## Permitted use